THE RESPIRATORY SYSTEM

 - Defends against microorganisms

 The right primary bronchus is shorter and wider than the left.
-Secondary bronchi (3 right, 2 left) divide into tertiary (segmental) bronchi → terminal bronchioles → respiratory bronchioles → alveolar ducts → alveoli.
+Secondary bronchi (3 on the right, 2 on the left) divide into tertiary (segmental) bronchi → terminal bronchioles → respiratory bronchioles → alveolar ducts → alveoli.

-- Regulate volume of air entering lungs (muscle contraction/relaxation)
+- Regulate the volume of air entering the lungs (muscle contraction/relaxation)

 - Warm and humidify inhaled air